 'Risk oversight is stated in the audit committee charter.
 The content of working scope depends on the guideline determined by SET.
 Based on the guideline from SET, we learn what relates to us and what relates to others.
 We sometimes argue that the audit committee charter makes us interfere with the working of the risk management committee.
 It should not be written like that because it is out of our scope of working.
-What relates to CG [corporate governance committee]) or RM [risk management committee]) should be assigned to CG or RM not AC [audit committee].'
+What relates to CG [corporate governance committee]) or RM [risk management committee].'
 (AC 2)